 Spraying urea with neem oil.
 It has a few benefits (Agronomic and Environmental benefits).

 - Neem has proven nitrification inhibition properties.
 This way it slows down the process of nitrogen release from urea (by about 10 to 15 percent).
 Thus it reduces the consumption of the fertilizer

 - Decrease the urea requirement.
 Hence, save Money.

 Indian Fertilizer Sector

-Indian soils are generally deficient in nitrogen, phosphorus and potassium and do not give high yields.
+Indian soils are generally deficient in nitrogen, phosphorus, and potassium and do not give high yields.
 Hence, the need for fertilizers.
-Green Revolution (Use of chemical fertilizers was one component) has made significant impact on Indian agriculture.
-Thus, India was able to achieve Self-sufficiency in food production.
+Green Revolution (Use of chemical fertilizers was one component) has made a significant impact on Indian agriculture.
+Thus, India was able to achieve self-sufficiency in food production.